 The people you care about

 It doesn’t matter if you are a victim or the offender, your loved ones are always going to be affected as a result of knife crime.

 Loss is loss, and many families are devastated by losing someone they love whether that’s because they can’t see you because you’re in prison or they have lost you completely through murder.

-Your brothers and sisters will grow up without you being around, and may face lots of hassle at school.
-They may even be influenced by your actions, and could follow in your footsteps.
+Your brothers and sisters will grow up without you being around and may face lots of questions at school.
+They may even be influenced by your actions, and follow in your footsteps.

-Knife crime damages friendships and can also damage your family’s reputation with their friends and local community.
+Knife crime damages friendships and can damage your family’s reputation with their friends and the local community.

 Some jobs don’t allow having a criminal record at all and will refuse your application.

 Omar Sharif was just 13 years old when he started carrying a knife, he joined a gang and they became his new ‘family’